 Research and Development Expenses.
 Research and development expenses increased \$0.7 million, or 4.2%, to \$18.5 million for 2006 from \$17.8 million for 2005.
-The increase was primarily a result of increased clinical trial expenses as a result of preparations for our Allovectin-7® Phase 3 trial, initiation of our Phase 2 CMV trial and increased stock compensation expense related to the implementation of SFAS No. 123R.
+The increase was primarily a result of increased clinical trial expenses as a result of preparations for our Allovectin-7® Phase 3 trial, initiation of our Phase 2 CMV trial and increased stock compensation expense related to the implementation of Statement of Financial Accounting Standards, or SFAS, No. 123R, "Share-Based Payment."